dfuse-io/docs/content/eosio/public-apis/getting-started/quickstart-other-languages.md

 ---

 dfuse exposes its data through a GraphQL-over-gRPC interface.
-The protobuf files are {{< external-link href="https://github.com/dfuse-io/graphql-over-grpc" title="in this github repository">}}.
+The protobuf files are {{< external-link href="https://github.com/dfuse-io/graphql-over-grpc" title="in this GitHub repository">}}.

 The code from the examples on this page can be found {{< external-link href="https://github.com/dfuse-io/docs/tree/master/quickstarts" title="in the quickstarts folder of this docs GitHub repository">}}.